Nike vs Jordan sizing - How do the shoes compare?

 Credit: Nike

-Nike also touches on the fact some of its narrower shoes are usually about a centimeter (or about 1/3 inch) narrower than regular-width shoes.
-However, this shouldn't be something you need to factor in with Jordans.
+Nike also touches on the fact some of its narrower shoes are usually about a centimeter (or about 1/3 inch) narrower than standard-width shoes.
+Nevertheless, it is important to note that this isn't something you really need to worry about with Jordans.

 And with that, we wrap up our comparison of Nike vs Jordan sizing.
 But hey, if you're still feeling lost and uncertain about which size to go with, here's a tip: hit up your local sneaker store and get up close and personal with a couple of pairs.
 Trust me, there's no better way to figure out which Nike or Jordan shoes will treat your feet just right than trying them on for yourself!